 Title loans can be a lifesaver for anyone who needs cash in 24 hours or less.
 But what happens if you have a vehicle titled in someone else's name?
 Or what if you have a cosigner on your paid off vehicle?
 All lending scenarios are unique, and there are often ways to get exceptions when you apply for a title loan.
 But it will be tough to get approved if you don't have a vehicle titled in your name.

-The simple answer is no; you’re ineligible to apply for car title loans if the car title you want to use as collateral is not in your name.
+The simple answer is no; you're ineligible to apply for car title loans if the car title you want to use as collateral is not in your name.
 Title loans are designed to help customers access cash with their car as collateral.
-You need to own the vehicle outright, and there can’t be other cosigners on the pink slip.
+You need to own the vehicle outright, and there can't be other cosigners on the pink slip.
+The reason for this is simple as you won't be able to add a lender as a lienholder or make them the primary owner of a vehicle that's not yours!
+Title loans are unique in that they don't require good credit and most people can qualify with a newer low mileage vehicle.
+That car or truck must be titled in your name, as the equity you've built up in the vehicle is what's used as collateral for the loan.

 Can I Get a Title Loan if The Car Title Has Another Name On It?